rloutlaw/JavaSDKDocs/outlawSDKDocs/concepts.md

         .withDefaultSubscription();
 ```

 This pattern is used in the samples since the code is compact and easy to follow.

-This requires being comfortable with putting credentials on your filesystem and making them readable by your Java code.
+If you don't want to persist the credentials in a file, you can load them from your Java code from a secure source (such as [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) ) and initialize the `Azure` entry point using an [ApplicationTokenCredentials](https://github.com/Azure/azure-sdk-for-java/blob/master/AUTH.md#using-applicationtokencredentials) object.

 ## Batch create resources with Creatables